AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

 ![Identification question 1](/images/icpsr-submit-q1.png)

-The normal answer to this question is "No."
+The normal answer to this question is "No." If you would answer "Yes" to this question, go back to [Restricted-Access data](#restricted-access-data), or contact the Data Editor for clarification.

 ##### Are the data sensitive?

 ![Sensitivity question 2](/images/icpsr-submit-q2.png)

-The normal answer to this question is "No."
+The normal answer to this question is "No." If you would answer "Yes" to this question, go back to [Restricted-Access data](#restricted-access-data), or contact the Data Editor for clarification.

 ##### Distribution question

 ![Distribution question](/images/icpsr-submit-q3.png)

 You should answer this one as a function of the earlier answers.
 "Public download" means users will be registered users of openICPSR and consent to the license (next question), without further controls.
 "Restricted access" means that data will be distributed through ICPSR's [Restricted Data Access Mechanism](https://www.icpsr.umich.edu/web/pages/ICPSR/access/restricted/).
+Every replication package must have AT LEAST ONE deposit that is unrestricted.
+If you are uncertain, go back to [Restricted-Access data](#restricted-access-data), or contact the Data Editor for clarification.

 #### Choose a license